 Mon.
 1:00p.m. - 2:00p.m.

-Associate Professor of Germanic Languages and Literature
+Professor of Germanic Languages and Literature

-Stefani Engelstein researches the ways Europeans have understood and classified themselves and others in knowledge-systems that span the humanities, sciences, and social sciences, particularly from 1750-1915, but with an eye on current repercussions.
-Such categories include race, sex, language family, religion, and species.
-Her most recent book, Sibling Action: The Genealogical Structure of Modernity (Columbia University Press, 2017), investigates genealogical sciences in the long nineteenth century which transformed contemporary terms in historical systems – whether languages, religions, races, nations, species, or subjects – into siblings of varying degrees.
-The sibling is a boundary figure – neither self nor quite other – that enables and yet destabilizes the definition of terms.
-Professor Engelstein’s first book, Anxious Anatomy: The Conception of the Human Form in Literary and Naturalist Discourse (SUNY 2008) explored the contours of the body in surgical, naturalist, aesthetic, and literary texts to trace the transformation of the concept of teleology from an explanation for reproduction and natural equilibrium to a rationalization for legitimating ideologies through the body.
-She co-edited the anthology, Contemplating Violence: Critical Studies in Modern German Culture (Rodopi 2011) and her work has appeared in such journals as Critical Inquiry, the PMLA, the German Studies Review, the Goethe Yearbook, and Philosophy Today.
+Stefani Engelstein’s research explores German and British literature, philosophy, and the life and human sciences in the eighteenth and nineteenth centuries.
+Her newest project, Living Things, Human Beings: The Entanglements of the Organism, unites interests in epistemology and anatomy to consider the complicated boundaries of the organism and their implications for social institutions in Romanticism and Idealism.
+Engelstein’s most recent book, Sibling Action: The Genealogical Structure of Modernity (Columbia University Press, 2017), investigated the genealogical sciences in the long nineteenth century.
+Genealogies were developed to organize many historical systems and in the process transformed contemporary terms in such systems – whether languages, races, nations, species, or subjects – into siblings of varying degrees.
+As a link between epistemology and affect, the sibling is a key to both knowledge-systems and identity politics that destabilizes genealogies from within.
+Engelstein’s first book, Anxious Anatomy: The Conception of the Human Form in Literary and Naturalist Discourse (SUNY, 2008), explored theories of reproduction and healing at the turn of the nineteenth century.
+It traced the concept of teleology at the root of the new discipline of biology to reveal its transformation from an explanatory principle in new epigenetic theories of inheritance to a rationalization for legitimating ideologies through the body.
+Engelstein also co-edited the anthology, Contemplating Violence: Critical Studies in Modern German Culture (Rodopi 2011) and her work has appeared in such journals as Critical Inquiry, the PMLA, the German Studies Review, the Goethe Yearbook, and Philosophy Today.

-- Ph.D., University of Chicago 2001
+- Ph.D., The University of Chicago 2001

 - B.A., Yale University 1992